 Clearly some of the above reasons are perfectly fitting for a business and some, well, may not fall in line with your best practices.
 Regardless, knowing how to install and configure a proxy server is a must-have skill for a network administrator.
 So, let’s take care of that.
 I will demonstrate installing the Squid proxy server on Ubuntu 16.04 server.

 Prior to installation of Squid Proxy, you will need a

-- KVM VPS server with Ubuntu 16.04 or newer operating system installed (minimal install is sufficient)
+- KVM VPS server with Ubuntu 16.04 or newer operating system installed (Order one from $7 here)

 - 1 or more public IPv4 address

 This installation and configuration will be handled completely from the command line, so open up a terminal window and prepare to type.